 - Prep.
 Pre-heat oven to 375F and grease a small casserole dish with olive oil spray.

 - Make the sauce.
-In a saucepan over medium heat, melt butter with garlic oil, shallot oil and truffle oil.
+In a large skillet over medium heat, melt butter with garlic oil & shallot oil.
 Add in broth, brining to a boil.

 - Cook the green beans.
-Once broth is boiling, add in green beans, fresh sage, salt and pepper to taste.
+Once broth is boiling, add in green beans, fresh sage, salt and pepper to taste & oyster mushrooms if using.
 Reduce the heat to medium and cook green beans about 10 minutes.

 - Bake.
-Transfer to a baking dish using a slotted spoon, leaving behind some of the liquids, around 1/4 – 1/2 cup.
+Transfer to a baking dish using a slotted spoon, leaving behind some of the liquids, around ¼ cup.
 Top with cheese and panko crumbs and bake for 20 minutes or until cheese begins to bubble and is golden brown.
+Garnish with crushed pecans or almonds if desired.

 Low FODMAP Green Bean Casserole FAQs